Sirix1995/MacinROB/readme.md

     - `Mac #includes.c`
     - `MacTraps`
     - `MacTraps2`
-3. Put the rsrc file into the project folder
+3. Put the rsrc file into the project folder.
+It must have the same name as the project file.
+Rename it if necessary.
 4. Make sure your project type is set to **Application**.
 5. Build and run.